AlexandruDbr/Scrabble_game_python_project/README.md

 Therefore, although I tried to make this game reasonably close to reality by applying most of the rules, some of them were not implemented. <br>

-Below are mentioned the rules of this version of the game and how I implemented them. <br>
+Below are mentioned the rules of this version of the game and how to play it. <br>